 Online social networks (OSNs) are an integral part of modern society, influencing a wide range of aspects of our daily lives.
 The vast quantity of personal information shared on these platforms makes them a treasure trove for companies seeking to reach out to potential customers and for individuals looking to grow their social circle or entertain themselves.
 However, like any software, OSNs are prone to bugs and technical issues; consequences range from poor user experience~\cite{brodkin2022socialapp,day2015socialbugs} to massive data breaches affecting billions of individuals~\cite{morahan2022dataleaks}.

 The recent rise of social bugs in software systems has prompted the need for social testing~\cite{ahlgren2020wes}.
 However, for the research community, social testing poses several challenges.
 First and foremost, obtaining data from online social networks (OSNs) can be time-consuming, resource-intensive, and requires specialised expertise, which may not be accessible to non-specialists~\cite{https://doi.org/10.48550/arxiv.1612.04666}.
 For example, privacy policies and community guidelines may restrict access to data, making it unavailable to researchers; Furthermore, descriptions of data extraction methods are often omitted in many studies~\cite{info:doi/10.2196/13544}.
 Second, researchers may be limited in their ability to conduct experiments on OSN systems if they are built using proprietary software platforms~\cite{ahlgren2020wes}.
-Finally, the sheer size and complexity of OSN systems can result in significant operational costs, which can impede researchers' ability to conduct large-scale experiments, limiting the scope and depth of their research.
+Finally, the sheer size and complexity of OSNs can result in significant operational costs, which can impede researchers' ability to conduct large-scale experiments, limiting the scope and depth of their research.

-To overcome these challenges, technology companies develop tools such as Web-Enabled Simulation (WES, by Facebook/Meta)~\cite{ahlgren2020wes}, allow developers to test code updates and new features in a simulated environment, without risking real user data.
+To overcome these challenges, technology companies develop tools such as Web-Enabled Simulation (WES, by Facebook/Meta)~\cite{ahlgren2020wes}, allowing developers to test code updates and new features in a simulated environment, without risking real user data.
 Social testing, which involves simulating interactions among a large community of users, can be used to uncover faults in online social networks.
-However, these tools are not widely available to the public and may have limitations in simulating the full spectrum of user behaviours that could result in uncovering bugs.
+However, these tools are not available to the public and may have limitations in simulating the full spectrum of user behaviours.

 To address these limitations, we introduce Socialz, an approach for social fuzz testing, which makes the following key contributions: